myparcelnl/woocommerce/readme.txt

 = Setting up the plugin =
 1. Go to the menu `WooCommerce > MyParcel`.
 2. Fill in your API Details.
-If you don't have API details, log into your myparcel account at [backoffice.myparcel.nl](http://backoffice.myparcel.nl) where you can find your API key under Instellingen → Algemeen.
+If you don't have API details, log into your MyParcel or Flespakket account, you can find your API key under Instellingen → Algemeen.
 3. Under 'Default export settings' you can set options that should be set by default for the export.
 You can change these settings per order at the time of export.
 4. The plugin is ready to be used!